graciemcguire/intro-to-typescript/README.md

 // {id: number, firstName: string, lastName: string, occupation: string}
 ```

-Thanks to type inference, explicitly shaping an object like this will give us
+Thanks to type inference, TypeScript correctly infers the type we want to use
-the correct types but what if we want to do things a bit more dynamically?
+for each property.
+However, what if we want to do things a bit more dynamically?

 ### Defining Types

 Sometimes inferring the types we're using in our code isn't always as explicit
-and straight forward as the example above.
+and straightforward as the example above.
 TypeScript always knows the shapes of
 our types - what methods and properties our variables do/don't contain.
 We can
 use this concept of _shaping_, and define our types to fit the specific needs of
-our programs by using _type annotations_.
+our programs, by using _type annotations_.
 Type annotations ensure that we only
-ever assign certain types to our variables, let's take a look.
+ever assign certain types to our variables.
+Let's take a look.

 ```ts
 // We can use an interface declaration to describe our object's shape: